microsoft/pxt-adafruit/docs/lessons/seismograph/activity.md

 ![](/static/mb/lessons/seismograph7.png)

-Second, the flat colored horizontal line will start moving to plot the value of the strength as measured in milli-gravities.
+Second, the horizontal line will move to plot the value of the strength as measured in milli-gravities.
 The horizontal line's movement is based on the micro:bit acceleration in Magnitude or Strength.

 ![](/static/mb/lessons/seismograph6.png)